 At its ordinary meeting on February 25, 2020, the Supervisory Board dealt with the financial statements for 2019, the consolidated financial statements for 2019 and the non-financial report 2019 presented by the Management Board.
 In accordance with the recommendations of the audit committee, the Supervisory Board adopted the financial statements for 2019 and approved the consolidated financial statements for 2019 and the non-financial report 2019.
 It followed the proposal of the Management Board for the appropriation of profit for fiscal year 2019.
 In addition, the Supervisory Board adopted a resolution regarding its report for the fiscal year 2019 and dealt with the agenda for the annual general meeting 2020.
 The Supervisory Board also reviewed the results of its 2019 efficiency self-assessment.
-Using a questionnaire, the self-assessment focused on the supply of information to the Supervisory Board's committees, the composition of the Supervisory Board, its succession planning, the quality of the audit and the company's internal control system and level of information on specific focus topics the Supervisory Board has been involved with.
+Using a questionnaire, the self-assessment focused on the supply of information to the Supervisory Board, the structure and efficiency of meetings, the setup and procedures of the Supervisory Board's committees, the composition of the Supervisory Board, its succession planning, the quality of the audit and the company's internal control system and level of information on specific focus topics the Supervisory Board has been involved with.
 No noteworthy shortcomings were identified.
 Further, the Supervisory Board discussed opportunities to further grow the business.
 Anders Holch Povlsen recused himself from the discussion of this item and left the meeting.